 If you’re thinking of becoming a solicitor, take a look at our specific "Solicitor finances" page.

 The total cost of qualifying as a barrister is not to be underestimated.
 Prospective practitioners should investigate potential sources of funding at each stage of qualification.

 Firstly, there are your undergraduate degree tuition fees to consider.
-Since 2012, the government has allowed universities to charge fees of up to £9,000 per year; as universities are free to determine how much they charge up to this amount, you should check the cost of with individual institutions.
+Universities are able to charge fees of up to £9,000 per year, so you should check the cost of with individual institutions.
 However, be aware that the majority of universities have opted to charge the maximum tuition fee of £9,000 per year.

 For this stage of your education there are two types of student loan available:

 - A student loan for fees (commonly called the ‘tuition fee loan’) covers the full amount of your fees - the full amount available being set at £9,000 for the academic year 2016-17.

 - A student loan for maintenance (usually called the ‘living costs loan’) will depend on your city of study and whether you live independently or with family.
-For example,for the academic year 2013-14, the grant if living independently and studying in London is £7,675.
-In 2014-15, that will rise to £7,751.
+For example,for the academic year 2014-15, the loan if living independently and studying in London is £7,751.
+In 2014-15, that will rise to £8,009.

-Most students have to borrow both, but the loans are repayable only after graduation and even then you pay only 9% on earnings more than the repayment threshold; this is set at £15,000 if you started your course before September 2012, and over £21,000 if you started your course in September 2012 or later.
+Most students have to borrow both, but the loans are repayable only after you have graduated and even then you pay only 9% on earnings more than the repayment threshold; this is set at £16,910 (but this figure can change year to year).